 Laser Consists of an amplifying medium capable of emitting coherent radiation by means of stimulated emission.

-Laser A laser, where the radiation is generated, together with esthe laser (e.g. cooling, power, and gas supply).
+Laser A laser, where the radiation is generated, together with essential additional facilities that are necessary to operate the laser (e.g. cooling, power, and gas supply).